 Don’t be rude when guys you’re not interested in flirt with you.
 Like you, they’re just there to have a good time.
 If they flirt – and if they touch or grope – tell them you’re not interested and move on.
 There’s no need to be mean.

 Walking into a private room with someone may attract the eye of a third party.
 If you’re not into three-ways or group encounters, just be upfront and direct but polite as you make it clear what you want to do with whom.

 You’re not obliged to have sex with anyone unless you want to.
 If someone can’t take no for an answer, or if you see something that looks non-consensual, let the staff know.
 That’s what they’re there for.

 Even in the biggest of cities, the chances of running into your neighbour, your boss, or your friend’s dad at a sauna can be quite high.
 It’s okay to acknowledge each other, but you’re not obliged to do anything more than that.
 There’s nothing to be embarrassed about – everyone is there for the same reasons.

 You don’t actually have to have sex.
 If you don’t want to have sex, you don’t have to.
 You can also indulge your voyeuristic side and just watch or be watched.
 If the bathhouse has a pool and gym – many do – you can swim or have a work-out.

-Many bathhouses – particularly in South America, Europe, and Asia – also have lounges, video rooms, theatres, video venues, WiFi, massage services, yoga classes, trainers, and even sleeping areas.
+Many bathhouses also have lounges, video rooms, WiFi, massage services, and sleeping areas.